Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/the-london-independent-girls-schools-consortium--11-plus--maths--2016--group-1_pr_prpcc.md

 <emptyline>
 %image%
 <emptyline>
-Use Sarah’s idea to calculate the perimeter of pattern $10$.
+Use Sarah's idea to calculate the perimeter of pattern $10$.
 </code></pre>
 </div>